Calvin Coolidge: Opposition to farm subsidies

 Perhaps the most contentious issue of Coolidge's presidency was relief for farmers.
 Some in Congress proposed a bill designed to fight falling agricultural prices by allowing the federal government to purchase crops to sell abroad at lower prices.
-Agriculture Secretary Henry C. Wallace and other administration officials favored the bill when it was introduced in 1924, but rising prices convinced many in Congress that the bill was unnecessary, and it was defeated just before the elections that year.
-In 1926, with farm prices falling once more, Senator Charles L. McNary and Representative Gilbert N. Haugenboth Republicansproposed the McNary–Haugen Farm Relief Bill.
-The bill proposed a federal farm board that would purchase surplus production in high-yield years and hold it (when feasible) for later sale or sell it abroad.
-Coolidge opposed McNary-Haugen, declaring that agriculture must stand "on an independent business basis", and said that "government control cannot be divorced from political control."
-Instead of manipulating prices, he favored instead Herbert Hoover's proposal to increase profitability by modernizing agriculture.
-Secretary Mellon wrote a letter denouncing the McNary-Haugen measure as unsound and likely to cause inflation, and it was defeated.
+Agriculture Secretary Henry C. Wallace and other administration officials favored the bill when it was introduced in 1924, but rising prices convinced many in Congress that the bill was unnecessary, and it was defeated just before the 1924 elections.

+In 1926, with farm prices falling once more, Senator Charles L. McNary and Representative Gilbert N. Haugen—both Republicans—proposed the McNary–Haugen Farm Relief Bill.
+The bill proposed a federal farm board that would purchase surplus production in high-yield years, and hold it, when feasible, for later sale or sell it abroad.

+Coolidge opposed McNary-Haugen, saying that agriculture must stand "on an independent business basis" and that "government control cannot be divorced from political control".
+Instead of manipulating prices, he favored Herbert Hoover's proposal to increase profitability by modernizing agriculture.
+Secretary Mellon wrote a letter denouncing McNary-Haugen as unsound and likely to cause inflation, and it was defeated.

-After McNary-Haugen's defeat, Coolidge supported a less radical measure, the Curtis-Crisp Act, which would have created a federal board to lend money to farm co-operatives in times of surplus; the bill did not pass.
-In February 1927, Congress took up the McNary-Haugen bill again, this time narrowly passing it, and Coolidge vetoed it.
+After McNary-Haugen's defeat, Coolidge supported a less radical measure, the Curtis-Crisp Act, which would have created a federal board to lend money to farm cooperatives in times of surplus.
+The bill did not pass.
+In February 1927, Congress took up McNary-Haugen again, this time narrowly passing it, and Coolidge vetoed it.

 In his veto message, he expressed the belief that the bill would do nothing to help farmers, benefiting only exporters and expanding the federal bureaucracy.
-Congress did not override the veto, but it passed the bill again in May 1928 by an increased majority; again, Coolidge vetoed it.
-"Farmers never have made much money," said Coolidge, the Vermont farmer's son.
+Congress did not override the veto.
+In May 1928, Congress passed the bill again by an increased majority, and Coolidge vetoed it again.
+"Farmers never have made much money" he said.
 "I do not believe we can do much about it."

 Flood control

 Coolidge has often been criticized for his actions during the Great Mississippi Flood of 1927, the worst natural disaster to hit the Gulf Coast until Hurricane Katrina in 2005.
-Although he did eventually name Secretary Hoover to a commission in charge of flood relief, scholars argue that Coolidge overall showed a lack of interest in federal flood control.
-Coolidge did not believe that personally visiting the region after the floods would accomplish anything, and that it would be seen as mere political grandstanding.
-He also did not want to incur the federal spending that flood control would require; he believed property owners should bear much of the cost.
-On the other hand, Congress wanted a bill that would place the federal government completely in charge of flood mitigation.
+Although he eventually named Hoover to a commission in charge of flood relief, scholars argue that, overall, Coolidge showed lack of interest in federal flood control.

+Coolidge believed that visiting the region after the floods would accomplish nothing and be seen as political grandstanding.
+He also did not want to incur the federal spending that flood control would require.
+He believed that property owners should bear much of the cost.
+Congress wanted a bill that would place the federal government completely in charge of flood mitigation.
 When Congress passed a compromise measure in 1928, Coolidge declined to take credit for it and signed the bill in private on May 15.